 Drs.
 Jürgen Riedel and Hector Zenil from Oxford Immune Algorithmics and Mark Needham from Neo4j delivering talks on the state of AI, ML, and DL, use of network representations, challenges and limitations of technology.

-Signed by Oxford Immune Algorithmics, these new two papers show how we are trying to transform healthcare with science technology:
+Signed by Oxford Immune Algorithmics, these two new papers show how we are trying to transform healthcare with science technology:

 - A cancer pharmacogenomic screen powering crowd-sourced advancement of drug combination prediction